jakehyvonen/syringe-filler-pio/README.md

 # Syringe Filler Control (PlatformIO)

-Commercial use is permitted worldwide except within the United States, where a separate commercial license is required.

 Firmware and helper sketches for a syringe filling system using stepper drivers, limit switches, and optional I2C peripherals (PCA9685 + ADS1115).